A Play in Three Acts

 Adri (a moments pause) Exactly.
-You are right.
-(Laughs mistily) Do you know, I was reading a book in the plane . . .
+You are right. (laughs mistily) Do you know, I was reading a book in the plane . . .

 Manorama Oh, put away your bookish sentiments.
 Life is about living not reading.
 Living is a composite unit of joy, sorrow, good and bad.
-There is misery and there is grief, but above all else, all is well.
+There is misery and grief, but above all else, all is well.
 Life is beautiful.
 Living is a good thing.
 Tell me, this exultation I feel today on seeing you is this counterfeit?
 (Looks at Adri lovingly.)

 Adri (meeting her eyes) I too am happy mother; very happy (collapses on the sofa wearily).

 Manorama (a little later, warily) What has happened is she no longer feels good about anything.
 I am speaking of your Didi.
 She seems to try so hard at being miserable, almost by force.